Reverse Meditation

 The concept of a “near enemy” is like a wake-up call, making us realise just how many items we might be able to tick off the list.
 But it all comes down to the essential question: is this simply a habit, or is this truly how it is now?

-It’s important to see that the “near enemy”can also be the “near fried.”
+It’s important to see that the “near enemy”can also be the “near friend.”
 In truth, the line between the two is created within us.
 The key to understanding is to see the full picture—to allow the duality to exist at the same time—until the mind and eyes become non-dual and open.

 "The intensity of our compulsive thinking is in direct proportion to the extent that we're unwilling to experience our body in a full and direct way."